LGLTeam/Android-Login-Form-Java-2/README.md

 # Android Login Form in Java
-Yet another login form only written in Java that we made last year 2019
+Yet another login form only written in Java that we made last year 2019.
+No need okhttp dependency

 This project is for experienced modders and programmers only and must be able to search on Google for help.
 We will not explain here